davibelo/FullStackWebDevDjangoHTMX/notes/createDjangoNotes.md

     docker run: This command runs a Docker container.

-    -p: This option publishes a container's port(s) to the host.
+    -dp: This option runs as daemon and publishes a container's port(s) to the host.
 It maps the host's port to a container's port.

     8005:8000: 8005 is the host machine's port.
 When you access localhost:8005 on your host machine, it will forward the request to the container's port.
 8000 is the container's port.
 This is the port the application inside the container is listening on (commonly used for Django apps).